-Is it wrong to
+Is it wrong to wear or

-wear a Cross?
+display a Cross?

-Q. If I show on the wall or wear a cross in my home am I going against the teachings of Jesus?
+Question: If I show on the wall or wear a cross in my home am I going against the teachings of Jesus?
 I look at it as a reminder of the sins he carried for us.
 But my son says it is an idol (false image of Jesus) and that we should not have them in the house.

-A. The Greek word stauros, Strong's Concordance Number #4716, is often translated as "cross".
+Answer: The Greek word stauros, Strong's Concordance Number #4716, is often translated as "cross."
 This is an error in translation.
 Stauros should be translated as "stake" or "post".
 The instrument of torture on which Jesus died was NOT in the shape of the letter "T".
 It was simply a post or stake on which the victim was hung by nailing both hands over his head.
 The feet were also impaled so the victim not only suffered more pain, but also was unable to move enough to dislodge the hands.
 This caused suffocation if the victim did not die from other afflictions.

 In reality, in terms of what the Bible teaches, the Tau has nothing to do with Jesus or Christianity.